Conservative Political Action Conference: 2025

 Speakers of the 2025 conference included Donald Trump, JD Vance, Liz Truss and Elon Musk.
 Argentine President Javier Milei gave Musk a chainsaw which Musk called the "chainsaw for bureaucracy".
 Steve Bannon spoke, closing his pro-Trump remarks with what appeared to some as a Nazi salute.
 The incident came one month after Elon Musk made a similar salute during a Trump inaugural appearance.
 The following day, Mexican actor Eduardo Verástegui made a similar salute after saying, "My heart goes out to all of you" and touching his chest, in a manner similar to the Musk incident.

 President of the French populist right-wing party National Rally (RN), Jordan Bardella canceled his speech to the conference (CPAC) after the Bannon incident.
 Slovak Prime Minister Robert Fico delivered an enthusiastic endorsement of Donald Trump.

 At CPAC 2025, conservative groups, such as the Third Term Project, supported Tennessee representative Andy Ogles proposed resolution to amend the Twenty-Second Amendment, allowing for presidents who have served two non-consecutive terms to seek a third term and promoted the idea of Trump running for an as-yet unconstitutional third term.

+2026

+The 2026 conference was held from March 25 to 28 at the Gaylord Texan Resort in Grapevine, Texas.
+For the first time in a decade, President Trump did not attend the conference, although the event remained heavily focused on support for Trump and his administration.
+Speakers and participants included Greg Abbott, Robert F. Kennedy Jr., Scott Turner, Brooke Rollins, Ted Cruz, Ken Paxton, Matt Gaetz, Tom Homan, Steve Bannon, Franklin Graham, and former Polish prime minister Mateusz Morawiecki.
+Iranian opposition figure Reza Pahlavi was also a speaker amid discussion of regime change in Iran.

+The conference took place during the Trump administration's military conflict with Iran, and many speakers expressed support for U.S. strikes and for Trump's foreign policy, though divisions within the MAGA movement over the conflict were also evident.
+Reuters described the event as demonstrating strong Republican alignment behind Trump despite declining national polling support for the conflict.

+During one main-stage appearance, CPAC chairman Matt Schlapp asked attendees whether they wanted to see “impeachment hearings,” prompting cheers from the audience before Schlapp clarified that this was “the wrong answer,” an exchange that received widespread online attention.

+2027

+The 2027 conference is scheduled to be held from April 14 to 17 at the Gaylord Palms Resort & Convention Center in Kissimmee, Florida.